albugowy15/informatics-frs-helper/README.md

 </div>

-## **⚠️⚠️⚠️ Project Status ⚠️⚠️⚠️**
+## Project Status

-**This project is no longer being maintained.
-If you are interested in taking over its maintenance, please open an issue or reach out through [Discussions](https://github.com/albugowy15/informatics-frs-helper/discussions).**
+This project is actively maintained by **Nashwan Rasyid**.
+For any inquiries, updates, or assistance, please contact him via email at baconeggsthrowaway@gmail.com.

 ## Main Features